thataruby/dog-eared-books/README.md

 Link to PWS deployement: http://athazahra-nabila-dogearedbooks.pbp.cs.ui.ac.id/

 ## Step-by-Step Project Implementation
-A breakdown of what i did to execute this project:
+A breakdown of what I did to execute this project:
 ### Creating the Django project
 1. I made a new directory "dog-eared-books" to store the contents of this project
 2. I installed a virtual inviroment in the "dog_eared_books" directory by running this command on the terminal: